digikar99/emacs-noob/README.md

 and C-h are equivalent.
 And I haven't searched enough for a workaround.
 - C-z: Undo - in emacs, redo is undo of undo; this also avoids loss of redo-undo "trees"
 - `C-<space>` [std]: enter/exit text-selection mode
+- C-x h [std]: Select all
+- C-a [std]: Move cursor to start of line
+- C-e [std]: Move cursor to end of line
 - C-w [std]: Cut; because C-x is complicated
 - C-y [std]: Paste; because
 - C-v [std]: Scroll down